dance | performance

 My artistic process is anchored in exploring how we access alternative/collective memory to rectify historical traumas.
 I investigate the ways our relationships to place impact the ways in which our bodies navigate and occupy space in order to cultivate a sense of bodily safety.
 I aim to facilitate artistic experiences that bring people together in order to resist and defy the attempts at erasure of marginalized bodies and their histories.

-Alethea Pace is a Bronx-based multidisciplinary choreographer and performer and a recipient of the 2021 Dance Magazine Harkness Promise Award.
-Her first solo performance work, trying to sweep back the ocean with a broom, was created with support from Pepatian’s Open Call Residency and was performed at BAAD!
+Alethea Pace is a Bronx-based multidisciplinary artist and a 2023-2025 Civic Practice Partnership Artist in Residence at The Metropolitan Museum of Art.
+A recipient of the 2021 Dance Magazine Harkness Promise Award, her first solo performance work, trying to sweep back the ocean with a broom, was created with support from Pepatian’s Open Call Residency and was performed at BAAD!
 (2016) and New York Live Arts (2017).
 Her second evening-length work, Bring Me Flowers, was developed with support from residencies including New York Live Arts’ Fresh Tracks, Dancing While Black, 92Y Harkness Dance and premiered at Pregones Theater in 2018.

 As a dancer, Alethea has performed with a variety of choreographers and was a member of Arthur Aviles Typical Theatre for eight years.
 She collaborated on numerous multimedia community-centered arts works including Angela’s Pulse and the Laundromat Project.
 She was awarded the BRIO award and CUNY Dance Initiative in 2019 and is currently BAAD!’s Muse Artist in Residence.